pumbaasdad/system-restore/README.md

    * `networks`
      * `name` - The name of the docker network to create.
      * `subnet` - Optional.
 The subnet that should be used by the network.
- * `files_changed_by_tasks` - A list of files that have been updated by tasks associated with the role.
-This should default to an empty list and use lazy evaluation to return a value if files are modified.
  * `provides` - Optional.
 A dictionary of custom values owned by the role that should be available to other roles.

 ## Defaults vs Variables